iporepos/apcac/README.md

 # APCAC

 This repository aims to organize the processing workflow for the classification of
-APCAC – *Priority Areas for Water Conservation in the Cerrado*.
+APCAC – *Priority Areas for Water Conservation* in the Cerrado biome in Brazil.

 > [!NOTE]
 > Check out the [documentation website](https://iporepos.github.io/apcac/) for more details.